coderello/laraflash/README.md

 ![Example](example.png)

-### Getting ready messages as an array
+## Obtaining flash messages as an array

-You can get ready messages as an array this way:
+Flash messages can be obtained as an array using the `toArray()` method.

 ```php
 laraflash()->toArray();